Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 |-------------|--------------|
 | ramen           |8            |

+#### Interpretation:

+This query finds the most frequently ordered item across all customers.

+#### Output:

+Ramen was ordered 8 times.

+#### Business Insight:

+Ramen is a best-seller and could be featured in promotions or bundled offers to attract more customers.

 ### 5. Which item was the most popular for each customer?
 ```sql
 with ranked_table as (select customer_id ,  product_id , count(product_id)  as count_orders, rank() over(partition by customer_id order by count(product_id) desc) as ranked_orders from sales s group by customer_id ,  product_id)